raspberrypilearning/getting-started-with-the-sense-hat/worksheet.md

             sense.clear()
     ```

-1. This is a little tricky to emulate, so you should try this one using IDLE and a real Sense Hat.
-Click **File** -- **Save As**, give your program a name e.g. [`shake.py`](code/shake.py), then press **F5** to run.
+1. This is a little tricky to emulate, so you should try this one using IDLE and a real Sense HAT.
+Click **File** and **Save As**, give your program a name e.g. [`shake.py`](code/shake.py), then press `F5` to run.

     You might find this is quite sensitive, but you could change the value from 1 to a higher number.

 ### Ideas

   - You could write a program that displays an arrow (or other symbol) on screen; this symbol could be used to point to which way is down.
-This way the astronauts (in low gravity) always know where the Earth is.
+This way, the astronauts (in low gravity) always know where the Earth is.
   - You could improve the die program from earlier in this activity, so that shaking the Pi triggers the roll of the die.
   - You could use the accelerometer to sense small movements; this could form part of a game, alarm system, or even an earthquake sensor.